We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Many women find themselves wondering how best to sleep when pregnant.
 Sleep issues are common during pregnancy, especially in the third trimester, when finding a comfortable sleeping position can be challenging.
 Some pregnant women may also worry that certain body positions might affect their health or that of the fetus.

 Many women report fatigue during pregnancy, particularly in the first and third trimesters.
-Rising progesterone levels and the effort of carrying around extra weight can intensify this fatigue, which sleep deprivation can worsen.

 Some strategies can help pregnant women get better sleep.
 In this article, we look at sleeping positions to try or avoid and discuss sleep aids that are safe to use during pregnancy.

 During the first trimester, it is safe for a woman to sleep in whatever position she feels comfortable in, whether this is on her back, side, or stomach.
 Any combination of the above positions is also fine.